znibbles/10-node-in-max/transcripts/08-express-js-sound-player.md

 The `":id"` part of the route denotes a _dynamic segment_, and will be replaced by whatever `id` you specify in your GET request.
 We'll get to that later.

 ### Parsing CSV Data

-Now here's the trickiest part of the JavaScript part: parsing thee supplied CSV file and returning the relevant row.
+Now here's the trickiest part of the JavaScript part: parsing the supplied CSV file and returning the relevant row.
 For that we are going to use an npm package called [`csv-parse`](https://www.npmjs.com/package/csv-parse).
 It's used as follows: We are going to require the `parse` method and instantiate a `parser`.
 It receives an empty options object and a callback containing the parsed `data` as a function argument.
 Let's leave the function body empty for a second and `pipe` the CSV file's contents into the `parser` using `fs.createReadStream`.

 What are the contents of that file, anyway?
 To demonstrate this, I've just listed the sound files' names in it.